Meet our Dedicated Learning Specialists

 As a continual learner, she has refined her practices through programs like Reaching All Reader, PilotEd Curriculum Fellowship, Rollins Center for Language, and more.
 Brenna worked in different capacities within education over the last 12 years in both the United States and abroad.She especially loved sharing her passion for quality education for all, as a curriculum writer and teacher trainer with the Peace Corps Liberia and the Dominican Republic.
 In the United States, Brenna holds multiple teaching certificates from the state of Georgia in both elementary and special education P-12.
 In the US, Brenna has taught all subjects in various inclusive and self-contained special education settings.
 As an educator, she works with her students to build not only social, emotional, and academic skills but also self-advocacy.

 Brenna's lessons are rooted in self-advocacy, a growth mindset, and research-based practices to best meet the needs of each learner.
-Over her time with Joy of Learning, she has developed a skill set to work with older learners, especially on spelling, reading, writing composition, math, and organizational skills.
+Over her time with Spectrum School, she has developed a skill set to work with older learners, especially on spelling, reading, writing composition, math, and organizational skills.
 Brenna currently has availability to work with students during the day.
 Brenna is excited to work with your child to build their skills together through virtual lessons!